Jp90-22/GPT3-lading-page-ex/README.md

+# GPT3 landing page example

+This is an example of a modern web site landing page, builded from scratch following [this incredible JavaScript Mastery's tutorial](https://youtu.be/LMagNcngvcU), and with some great improvements builded by myself.

+## Features
+- Modern style
+- Full responsive design
+- Alert component
+- Animations on scroll

+and much more made with ♥.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).